top of page

 Introduction to Cloud Computing

 Imagine a world where all your data, applications, and services are available at the push of a button from anywhere, at any time.
 This is not a futuristic concept; it is the reality of cloud computing.
-Cloud computing has changed how businesses and consumers engage with technology, converting the digital world into a network of resources and services.
+Cloud computing has transformed how businesses and consumers interact with technology, converting the digital world into a network of interconnected resources and services.
 According to the most recent estimate from Gartner, Inc., end-user expenditure on public cloud services is expected to increase globally by 20.4% from $563.6 billion in 2023 to $678.8 billion in 2024.

 The Evolution of Cloud Computing